Ley789/SimpleRayTracer/Thesis/thesis.md

 To rotate a primitive in 3D space we need to define by which axis and which angle $\alpha$ to rotate.

-**these are three functions, not one!**

-We define the rotation function as
+We define the rotation functions as
 $$
   R_x(\alpha) := \left(
           \begin{array}{cccc}